mahmoud/clastic/docs/tutorial.rst

 It's common practice to work in a separate virtual environment for each project, so we suggest that you create one for this tutorial.
-Read the `Virtual Environments and Packages`_ section of the official Python documentation for more information.
+Read the "`Virtual Environments and Packages`_" section of the official Python documentation for more information.

 Clastic works with any version of Python.